 - The hours that see the most opens are 8 a.m. and 9 a.m., and 3 p.m. and 4 p.m.

-Still, according to the study, most emails appear in inboxes in the morning; hence, those emails sent in the afternoon have more chances being noticed, opened and clicked.
-For maximum open and click-rates, schedule emails to land in inboxes no later than 1 hour before top open times, and that’s 8-9 a.m. and 3-4 p.m.
+Still, according to the study, most emails appear in inboxes in the morning; hence, those emails sent in the afternoon have more chances of being noticed, opened, and clicked.
+For maximum open and click rates, schedule emails to land in inboxes no later than 1 hour before top open times, and that’s 8-9 a.m. and 3-4 p.m.
 The key is to not let your message lose impact by waiting too long in the inbox.